kkmarv/IOTA-Digital-Student-ID/authority/README.md

-# Student Credential Issuance Service <!-- omit in toc -->
+# Student Credential Issuance as example authority <!-- omit in toc -->

 ## Content <!-- omit in toc -->